AzamFath/E-Commerce-Churn-Prediction/README.md

-# E-Commerce-Churn-Prediction
+# E-Commerce Churn Prediction
 Classification Model for Churn Prediction

 ## Background

-The e-commerce company in this dataset has a churn rate of 16.8%.
+The E-Commerce company in this dataset has a churn rate of 16.8%.
 Customer churn is something businesses need to prevent as retaining existing customers is cheaper than acquiring new ones (Reichheld & Sasser, 1990).
 According to data from Chargebee Blog (2022) and Recurly Research (2022), a good churn rate for e-commerce companies is around 5%-10%.
 Therefore, there is a need for a system capable of identifying customers with a likelihood of churn, implementing further treatment to prevent them from churning.

 ## Objectives